 Departmental chairs or Deans will prioritize selections within given budget limits.
-It is expected that 100% of a Department’s budget will spent by the last class day of the Fall semester.
+It is expected that 100% of a Department’s budget will spent by the last day of October.
 Departments that fail to spend the percentage may lose that remaining portion of their allocation.

 Final decisions regarding acquisitions and purchasing will remain with the Collection Development Librarian.
 The main focus of materials collected will be on the support and enhancement of teaching in specific areas, primarily on the undergraduate level.
 Given budgetary limitations, some faculty research may be better supported using Interlibrary Loan or other alternative means.